preciouskayili/create-express-app/README.md

 - MongoDB (https://www.mongodb.com)
 ## Usage
 - Download or clone this repository.
-- Open a terminal and navigate to the directory where the create-express-app.sh file is located.
+- Open a terminal and navigate to the directory where the `create-express-app.sh` file is located.
-- Run the command chmod +x create-express-app.sh to make the script executable.
+- Run the command ```#!/bin/bash chmod +x create-express-app.sh``` to make the script executable.
-- Run the command ./create-express-app.sh to create a new REST API project.
+- Run the command ```#!/bin/bash ./create-express-app.sh``` to create a new REST API project.

 ### The script will prompt you for the following information:
 - The name of your new project